-- One reason it may live so long is that it has a very low resting metabolism due to how slow it swims.
-The Greenland shark swims slower than 1 mile per hour.
+- One reason these sharks could live so long is that they have a very low resting metabolism due to how slow they swim: slower than one mile per hour.

-The Greenland shark (also known as the gurry shark or the gray shark) may not inspire the same mixture of terror and awe in people as the great white, but this huge carnivorous fish is perhaps every bit as fascinating.
+The Greenland shark, also known as the gurry shark or the gray shark, may not inspire the same mixture of terror and awe in people as the great white shark, but this huge carnivorous fish is perhaps every bit as fascinating.
 This species is an official member of the sleeper shark family, sharing a close relationship with the Pacific sleeper shark and longnose sleeper shark.
 The family has earned this name because of their slow swimming speeds and non-aggressive behavior.

 Native to the North Atlantic and Arctic Oceans, the Greenland shark moves leisurely through the water while hunting for squid, flounder, wolffish, seals, and even smaller sharks.
 During the summer, the shark lurks at depths of more than 7,000 feet along the continental shelf, where the water nearly drops down to freezing temperatures.
 In the winter, it migrates to shallow waters near the shore and congregates together with other members of the species.
 Certain molecules coursing through the body help them survive in high-pressure environments (though if ingested by humans, this molecule can be very dangerous and perhaps life-threatening).

 What Does the Greenland Shark Look Like?

 While many people may not have heard of this species, it is just as large, and sometimes even larger, as the great white.
 Characterized by a rounded snout, small eyes, and comparatively short fins, the Greenland shark can grow up to 23 feet long and weigh a maximum of 2,200 pounds, although the average is somewhere between 6.5 and 13 feet.
 Females are generally larger than males, probably due to the need of carrying so many young at once.